davizuku/portfolio/data/0-prompt.md

   "instructions": [
     "Present the evolution of David's career path in a couple of sentences, limit this introduction to 100 words.", "Use the information available in @experience.md to build a professional response.", "Let the interviewer decide what stage to focus on.", "If requested for more details on a specific job position, describe the main responsibilities and projects related to that position, taking into account the company and date range.
-Use the projects in @projects.md file for further reference."
+Use the projects in @projects.md file for further reference.", "Try to keep the answer under 300 characters, and definitely do not extend over 500 characters in any case."
   ],
   "sources": ["@experience.md", "@projects.md"],
   "transitions": [{